 What Happens During the Anorectal Manometry?

-When you come in for an anorectal manometry with your Brooklyn doctor, you’ll lay down on your side.
-A small tube is placed in the anus into the rectum.
-Then, a balloon located on the tip of the tube will inflate gently.
-As it does the nerves of the rectum and anus naturally react.
+When you come in for an anorectal manometry with your doctor in one of our Brooklyn, NY offices, either in Cobble Hill or on Ocean Parkway, you’ll lay down on your side and a small tube will be placed in the anus into the rectum.
+Then a balloon located on the tip of the tube will inflate gently.
+As it does, the nerves of the rectum and anus naturally react.
 The device the tube is attached to records the reaction of the nerves, both the contractions and relaxations that occur.

 During the procedure, you may feel some slight discomfort, but it does not cause pain.
 Once the tube is in place, you may feel pressure changes, and after you’ll feel the tube being withdrawn.
 Your Brooklyn gastroenterologist will examine the results of the test afterwards.
 The exam takes about 20 minutes to complete.